nmshd/documentation/_docs_integrate/form-fields-within-requests.md

 ### Send Multiple Form Fields

-Sending a form is not limited to just a single form field, but it is possible to send multiple form fields at the same time.
+It is possible to send multiple form fields at the same time instead of just a single form field.
 Several FormFieldRequestItems or suitable [RequestItemGroups]({% link _docs_integrate/data-model-overview.md %}#requestitemgroup) can be inserted into the `items` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request) containing form fields for this purpose.
 If a RequestItemGroup is to be used in order to send multiple form fields to the Recipient at the same time, the corresponding FormFieldRequestItems must be inserted into the `items` property of it.